 Jefferson the Gardener

-Although the garden was essentially a functional part of the plantation, Jefferson occasionally considered other ornamental features aside from the garden pavilion.
-He discussed planting an arbor of different flowering shades of the scarlet runner bean (shown at left), arranged adjacent rows of purple, white, and green sprouting broccoli, or even white and purple eggplant, and he bordered his tomato square with sesame or okra, a rather unusual juxtaposition of plant textures.
+The garden was essentially a functional part of the plantation, with enslaved workers cultivating vegetables and fruits year-round to provide produce for the main house.
+Yet Jefferson occasionally incorporated ornamental features aside from the Garden Pavilion.
+He discussed planting an arbor of different flowering shades of the scarlet runner bean (shown at right), arranged adjacent rows of purple, white, and green sprouting broccoli, or even white and purple eggplant, and he bordered his tomato square with sesame or okra, a rather unusual juxtaposition of plant textures.
 Cherry trees were also planted along the "long, grass walk" of the garden to provide shade.

 "I have lived temperately, eating little animal food, and that . . . as a condiment for the vegetables, which constitute my principal diet."

 Salads were an important part of Jefferson's diet.
 He would note the planting of lettuce and radishes every two weeks through the growing season, grow interesting greens such as orach, corn salad, endive, and nasturtiums, and yearly plant sesame in order to manufacture a palatable salad oil.
 Although the English pea is considered his favorite vegetable, he also cherished figs, asparagus, French artichokes, and such "new" vegetables as tomatoes, eggplant, broccoli, and cauliflower.
-While Jefferson cultivated more common vegetables such as cucumbers, beans (both "snaps" for fresh use and "haricots" that were dried), and cabbages, he also prized his sea kale (Crambe maritima, shown above right), a perennial cabbage-like vegetable whose spring sprouts were blanched with clay pots, then cut and prepared like asparagus."
+Among the more unusual plants grown at Monticello was sea kale (Crambe maritima), a perennial cabbage-like vegetable prized by Jefferson whose spring sprouts were blanched with clay pots, then cut and prepared like asparagus.